 Tell all these people to HYOH.
 Which, we as well now know, actually means “F*** Off!”

 Backpackers who follow white rectangles for 6 mos without knowing how to read a map, walk on a well-defined trail that can be as much as five miles from a road and have ample guidebooks, logistic support and services are naturally outdoor experts.
 Scorn people who do something different with your expert outdoor advice!
 HMHDI!

 The HMHDI philosophy will lead you to the one, true, correct and absolute way to enjoy the outdoors.

 Enjoying the outdoors is not just a matter of being in Nature.
-It is not a matter of enjoying the outdoors that satisfied your own personal levels of safety, comfort and fun.
-It is not that silly phrase of HIKE YOUR OWN HIKE.
+It is not a question of enjoying the outdoors that satisfies your personal levels of safety, comfort, and fun.
+It is not that silly phrase of HIKE YOUR HIKE.

-No, enjoying the outdoors is about what other people (most specifically – ME) tell you is correct way to enjoy the outdoors.
+No, enjoying the outdoors is about what other people (most notably – ME) tell you is the correct way to enjoy the outdoors.

 Can the outdoors really be enjoyed if you find your path to fulfillment?
 Real hikers (and only hikers are real outdoors people…and only long distance hikers are real hikers.
 And only hikers who follow the HMHDI philosophy are real hikers) recognize that there can only be one, true, correct and absolute way to enjoy the outdoors.